-Petra Bibeau works across primary market development, institutional acquisitions, and exhibition strategy for contemporary artists.
+Petra Bibeau is a writer and curator working across primary market development, institutional acquisitions, and exhibition strategy for contemporary artists.

 She began her career at Stephen Wirtz Gallery in San Francisco and later worked with Fraenkel Gallery, supporting exhibition development and curatorial collaborations that expanded programming and institutional visibility in the contemporary realm.